This article discusses troubleshooting solutions for issues encountered with monitoring the content of Android devices via the Bark for Kids app.

-- Find the Android device and look at the symbols next to Content monitoring:
+- Find the Android device and look at the symbols:

-- If based on the symbol next to Content monitoring, you find that you'd like to check that the app is working properly on your child's Android, open the Bark for Kids app on your child's device, and tap the settings icon:
+You can also check that the app is working properly on your child's Android by opening the Bark for Kids app on your child's device, and tap the Settings icon:

 Descriptions of settings:

 - Upload over Wi-Fi only: If your child's Android device needs to conserve cellular data use, then you may consider turning on the setting of "Upload over Wi-Fi only."
 Otherwise, leave disabled.